Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 GAME!!!

 The fascinating thing about Hex is that is an inherently **topological game**, in the sense it involves connectivity, independent of any actual geometry.
 The relation is, however, even deeper, specifically when you consider the possible end results of the game.
 What results are possible?
 Since we have a finite board, we must have that each game either leads to a black win, to a white victory or a draw.
-This last ending, however, is **impossible**, and this is an application of Brower's fixed point theorem!
+This last ending, however, is **impossible**, and this is an application of Brouwer's fixed point theorem!

 **Theorem**: No Hex game can end in a draw.